 The trespasser has made no attempt to hide the fact that he or she was present on the land that could not have been detected by a casual inspection by the property’s rightful owner.

 The above-mentioned principles are, of course, generalizations that may vary considerably between states.
-We can now turn to the some of rights and responsibilities of rightful owners and continuous trespassers.
+We can now turn to the some of the rights and responsibilities of rightful owners and continuous trespassers.

 1) Neither the owner nor the potential adverse possessor of a property may “set a trap” or some other device that is intended to cause bodily injury to another person or unreasonable damage to another’s personal property.